 Rachel (Brunken) Moore [BME 2005] teaches elementary music in the Farmington Public Schools.

-Kara (Beery) Owens [BA 2004] is executive secretary for the college of graduate studies at Central Michigan University and won a staff excellence award in 2007.
-She is a limited license professional counselor at Christian Counseling of Mid Michigan.
+Kara (Beery) Owens [BA 2004] is coordinator of undergraduate and graduate programs. at Central Michigan University and previously won a staff excellence award in 2007.
+She was a limited license professional counselor at Christian Counseling of Mid Michigan.

 Evie (Orwig) Miller [BME 2004] lives in South Carolina, where she has been a music teacher in the schools.
-She and her husband have two children.
+She and her husband have three children.